<= (no previous chapter)

-Track title and free-text comments may be entered and edited at any time.
-All text fields are optional, i.e. they need not be filled in.
+Track title and free-form textfield comments may be entered and edited at any time.
+All textfields are optional.

 The current track is the track that's being tracked.
 It can be shown in a live map, and edited.

-When tracking is ended, the current track is moved to a collection of historic tracks, from where it can be listed, searched, shown on map and lists or report, and edited almost without limitation - like a current track.
-Historic tracks are kept in the App as long as you wish and have memory on your device.
+When tracking is ended, the current track is moved to a collection of historic tracks.
+These can be listed, searched, shown on maps and in reports, and edited almost without limitation - like a current track.
+Historic tracks are kept as long as you wish and have memory on your device.